The datapine Blog

 Inventory Metrics Examples on Dynamic Dashboards

-Now that we have gone over some metrics, let's have a look at how it looks like on real-world examples and dashboards.
+Now that we have gone over some metrics, let's have a look at how it looks on real-world examples and dashboards.

 a) Inventory analytics dashboard for supply chain